HIV-1 p24 Paired

 Influenza-A Hemagglutinin H5N1, Mouse Antibody

-Hybridoma clones have been derived from hybridization of Sp2/0 myeloma cells with spleen cells of Balb/c mice immunized with purified avian influenza virus type A H5N1.
+Hybridoma clones producing this antibody were generated by fusing Sp2/0 myeloma cells with spleen cells isolated from Balb/c mice immunized with purified avian influenza virus type A H5N1.

 Shipped with Ice Packs